 Suzanne Lachmann, Psy.D., is a clinical psychologist in NYC specializing in psychotherapy.

-Mary C. Lamia, Ph.D., is a clinical psychologist in Marin County, CA.
+Mary C. Lamia, Ph.D., is a clinical psychologist in Marin County, California.

-Christopher Lane, Ph.D., teaches literature and intellectual history at Northwestern University and is the author of Shyness: How Normal Behavior Became a Sickness.
+Christopher Lane, Ph.D., has won a Prescrire Prize for Medical Writing and teaches at Northwestern University.
+He is the author of Shyness: How Normal Behavior Became a Sickness.

-Travis Langley, Ph.D. is the author of Batman and Psychology: A Dark and Stormy Knight.
+Travis Langley, Ph.D., a professor at Henderson State University, is the author of Batman and Psychology: A Dark and Stormy Knight.

 Clifford N. Lazarus, Ph.D., is Clinical Director of The Lazarus Institute.